hfah/Tourism-Swizterland/README.md

+Data Visualization on COVID19 impact on the tourism in Switzerland using GastroSuisse Datatset.
+The Visualization are done using Tableau.

 # COVID-19 Dashboard Source Data

 This documentation is also available at `https://www.covid19.admin.ch/api/data/documentation` including detailed html versions of the model documentation.